Isaac-kimathi/Shell/0x03-shell_variables_expansions/README.md

 3-paths: script that counts the number of directories in the PATH.
 4-global/_variables: script that lists environment variables.
-5-local/_variables: Create a script that lists all local variables and environment variables, and functions
+5-local/_variables: Create a script that lists all local variables and environment variables, and functions 6-create_local/_variable: script that creates a new local variable.
+Name: BEST Value: School 7-create_global/_variable: script that creates a new global variable.
+Name: BEST Value: School